morpho-org/bundler3/README.md

 - Bundler is now a call dispatcher that holds no approvals.
   This is useful to freely add bundlers over time without additional risk to users of existing bundlers.
 - All generic features are in `GenericModule1`, instead of being in separate files that are then all inherited by a single contract.
-- All ethereum features are in `EthereumModule1` which inherits `GenericModule1`.
+- All Ethereum related features are in the `EthereumModule1` which inherits from `GenericModule1`.
 - The `1` after `Module` is not a version number: when new features are development we will deploy additional modules, for instance `GenericModule2`.
 Existing modules will still be used.
 - There is a new action `permit2Batch` to allow multiple contracts to move multiple tokens using a single signature.
 - Many adjustments such as: